brunohadlich/brunohadlich.github.io/_posts/2019-3-25-Learning-to-Compute-SQRT-Manually.md

 ---
 layout: post
-title: Learning to Compute SQRT Manually
+title: Learning to compute SQRT manually
 ---

 This post has the objective of explaining the solution I developed for a problem designed by a recruitment company recently,